Truck-Drivers-Money-Saving-Tips.com header logo

 • whether or not it has a rotating glass turntable that can be removed for easy cleaning; and

-• its exterior dimensions (for storage in your truck).
+• its exterior dimensions (for purposes of planning storage and organization in your truck).

 You will need to determine what combination works best for you.